Skip to main content

 Cloud Init

-• Use Cloud Init to standardize the configuration of your VMs
+• Use Cloud Init to standardize your VM configurations

-• Document your Cloud Init configurations to facilitate their reuse
+• Document your Cloud Init configurations to facilitate reuse

-• Test your configurations on test VMs before production deployment
+• Test your configurations on test VMs before deploying to production

 Security